michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 20. For what we have seen and heard we cannot but speak.

-21. And they threatened them, and dismissed them; for they could not find cause to laya penalty upon their head,Compare chap. xxii.
-5, Syriac; and SCHAAF.
-Lex. in verb. because of the people; for every one glorified Aloha for that which had been done.
+21. And they threatened them, and dismissed them; for they could not find cause to lay

 22. For a son of more than forty years was that man in whom had been wrought this sign of healing.